 Of course, there are other types of “net” leases that can also be used on commercial properties.
 For example, a single net lease just asks a tenant to pay property taxes along with rent and utilities.
 With a double net lease, property insurance is added in.
 A triple net lease essentially transfers almost all costs into the obligation of the tenant.

 Why would you do this?

-If you’re investing in commercial real estate, you may decide to do this simply because it makes it easier to own the property.
-You don’t have to worry about any of the financial issues or other things that may occur.
+If you are investing in commercial real estate, you may decide to do this simply because it makes it easier to own the property.
+You do not have to worry about any of the financial issues or other things that may occur.
 The person running the business can simply take care of all of the details, and you can profit off of your investment.

 That being said, there are also landlords and investors who are not interested in using these leases because they want to have a greater level of control over the property that they purchased.
 All of this is possible, but you need to know what your goals are and what legal steps to take to make them a reality.